BIOL275-MSUM/eda-gt3637ut/README.md

     Sparrows, Pigeons.

-  - Some of the different hypotheses that I came up with were called nest availability hypothesis, food availability hypothesis and Merlins avoiding human hypothesis.
+  - Some of the different hypotheses that I came up with were called “nest availability hypothesis”, f“ood availability hypothesis” and “Merlins avoiding human hypothesis”.

-      - Nest availability hypothesis sates that there will be more nests in the cities because there would be more Conifers present.
+      - Nest availability hypothesis states that there will be more nests in urban areas because there would be more Conifers present.

-      - Food availability hypothesis present the concept that there will be more Merlins observed in cities because there are more smaller birds present.
+      - Food availability hypothesis present the concept that there will be more Merlins observed in urabn areas because there are more smaller birds present.

       - Merlins avoiding humans hypothesis says that if an area is too